cinel1/FallArmyworm/README.md

 Abridged pipeline:
   1) Raw RNA read QC and trimming via FastQC and Trimmomatic
-  2) Read in silico normalization in Trinity followed by multiple assembly using Combined De Novo Transcriptome Assembly pipeline provided by the National Center for Genome Analysis Support (see https://ncgas.org/files/PAG%20Transcriptome%20Pipeline%20Demo-final.pdf for more info).
+  2) Read in silico normalization in Trinity followed by assembly.
-  3) Composite, non-redundant reference transcriptome generated using EviGenes (see http://arthropods.eugenes.org/EvidentialGene/trassembly.html for more info)
-  4) Composite transcriptome annotation via Annocript
+  3) Transcriptome annotation via Annocript
-  5) Sample-specific reads mapped and quantified against reference with Kallisto
+  4) Sample-specific reads mapped and quantified against reference with Kallisto
-  6) Differential expression analysis in R using EdgeR, limma, voom, and Ebayes
+  5) Differential expression analysis in R using EdgeR, limma, voom, and Ebayes
-  7) Gene Ontology enrichment analysis using BiNGO in the Cytoscape software suite
+  6) Gene Ontology enrichment analysis using BiNGO in the Cytoscape software suite
-  8) KEGG pathway analysis using GhostKOALA
+  7) KEGG pathway analysis using GhostKOALA